mark-jay/fp-introduction-presentation/PITCHME.md

 ### Principles

 - Declarative ( declarations as opposed to statements )
-- Immutable data
+- Immutable data ( SOLID design, dependencies isolation, number of possible test cases )
-- Functions are pure just like in math
+- Functions are pure just like in math. ( And this can be proven by a compiler.
+Services analogy )

 ---